aksingh9491/MavenProject/README.md

 # MyMavenApp
-Sample Project to demostrate Jenkins
+Sample Project to demostrate Jenkins which can be accesible over browser.